joemoose/dungeoneers.d20/docs/play.md

 ### Group Checks

-When everyone in the adventuring party is trying to do the same thing, such as moving quietly past a sleeping ogre, the GM may ask that everyone makes an attribute check.
+When everyone in the adventuring party tries to do the same thing, such as tiptoeing past a sleeping ogre, the GM may ask that everyone make an attribute check.
 If at least half the characters succeed, the group succeeds.

 ### Assistance